Aryanrathod21/Clubs_WordPress/README.md

 3. **Set Up WordPress:**

    1. Download and install WordPress from [here](https://wordpress.org/download/).
-   2. Place the WordPress files in the `clubs` directory.
+   2. Place the WordPress files in the `Clubs_WordPress` directory.
    3. Create a database for WordPress.
    4. Configure the `wp-config.php` file with your database information.